chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 IMAGE

-In the above image, the slider tab shows the *Details* of the select run item.
-To view the cookbook details of the item, select **Go to Cookbook Details >** option in the tab.
+To view the cookbook details of the item, select **Go to Cookbook Details** option in the tab.

 ##### Attributes Tab